 Eve Bratman is an assistant professor at SIS.
 Dr. Bratman's research involves sustainable development politics in the Brazilian Amazon.
 Her major research projects focus on the links between environmental policy, agriculture, and human rights in Braz...
 [More]

-Dr. Philip Brenner has published widely on U.S./Cuba relations, on contemporary U.S. foreign policy, and on the Cuban Missile Crisis.
-His most recent book is A Contemporary Cuba Reader: Reinventing the Revolution.
+Dr. Philip Brenner has published widely on U.S./Cuba relations, U.S./Latin American relations, contemporary U.S. foreign policy, and the Cuban Missile Crisis.
+His most recent book is A Contemporary Cuba Reader: The Revolution Under Raul Castro.

 Dr. Elizabeth Cohn is an Assistant Professor specializing in U.S. foreign policy and Latin America.
 Her research interests include the U.S. promotion of democracy and Latin America.
 She is also deeply interested in pedagogies of teaching and is a fre...
 [More]